Pinball FX (2023 video game): AtGames FX Legends 4KP

 AtGames partnered with Zen Studios to release Pinball FX tables on the range of Legends 4K pinball machines.
-These are full-sized physical pinball machines with a 32″ playfield monitor, 23.8″ backglass monitor, and a dedicated 8″ DMD.
+These are full-sized physical pinball machines with a 32-inch playfield monitor, 23.8-inch backglass monitor, and a dedicated 8-inch DMD.
 The 4KP versions of the games run on slightly different physics than the PlayStation, Xbox or PC counterparts, behaving more like the Switch versions, running on a Rockchip 3588 CPU.
 The 4KP features local multiplayer, local leader boards, and online global leader boards for each table.
 The 4KP features a 3840×2160 (4K UHD) 60HZ playfield monitor, giving the machine its name.
 This does not mean that all the tables run natively at 4K, with most Zen tables running at 2560×1440.
 The plunger can be used as a manual plunger, or as a digital plunger button.
 A "G-sensor" is included to detect physical nudging of the machine.

 The AtGames platform also includes recreations of Gottlieb games as featured in The Pinball Arcade, tables from Magic Pixel's Zaccaria Pinball, and AtGames original tables made by Magic Pixel.

 Most 4KP tables released in standard and premium versions.
 The standard edition comes with an additional 14 tables, a light up topper, and the "advanced features" included.
 The premium version also comes with the surround sound feedback (SSF) kit pre-installed.
 There is also a basic version of The Addams Family without some of the features on the other models.

-The 4KP tables made from third party licensed Zen tables are based on The Addams Family (with different cabinet design than the physical table), Attack from Mars, Peanuts Snoopy, Star Trek, and Jurassic Park.
+The 4KP tables made from third-party licensed Zen tables are based on The Addams Family (with different cabinet design than the physical table), Attack from Mars, Peanuts, Star Trek, and Jurassic Park.
 Each of these feature the table (or table pack) and themed cabinet design.

 One of the advanced features of the 4KP, called OTG (On the Go), allows PC games to be played using the 4KPs monitors and controls.

 AtGames also make the Legends Pinball HD, and the Legends Pinball HD Micro machines.
 These were still in production after the release of the 4KP and still received new table releases, but none of the Zen Studio tables are available on those platforms.
 All the non-Zen pinball tables released for the Legends Pinball HD and Legends Pinball HD Micro are also released on the 4KP.

 A series of virtual tournaments sanctioned by the International Flipper Pinball Association (IFPA) began in 2024, with a full player ranking system starting in 2025.